Can shopping become an addiction?

 Why Choose Us

-Imagine a future where you feel in control, where shopping is a choice rather than an impulse.
-Working with Iconocast can help you build healthier habits.
-They offer counseling services and community support that make the journey easier.
+Imagine a different future.
+A future where you feel in charge.
+Shopping is your choice then.
+It’s not a sudden urge.
+Working with Iconocast helps build new habits.
+Healthier habits.
+They offer counseling services.
+Community support is there for you.
+This makes the journey easier.

 #ShoppingAddiction #MentalHealth #Iconocast #RecoveryJourney #CompulsiveShopping